 Therefore, Jennifer felt a refresher course in telephone etiquette was in order.
-She also added a bonus section with etiquette for conference and video calls, too.
+She also added a bonus section with etiquette for a conference and video calls, too.
 It’s important to maintain a similar level of professionalism when communicating via online project and collaboration tools.

 What to Do for Proper Business Call Etiquette

 - Schedule a time for the call that works for all involved.